miguelalizo/system-design/system_design.md

 - Reliability:
     - In case a database server fails, you dont need to worry about data loss because the data is replicated across multiple locations.
     - High availability: Website remains operational even if one database is offline.

+Disadvantages of replication:
+- There is a potential for loss of data if the master fails before any newly written data can be replicated to other nodes.
+- Writes are replayed to the read replicas.
+If there are a lot of writes, the read replicas can get bogged down with replaying writes and can't do as many reads.
+- The more read slaves, the more you have to replicate, which leads to greater replication lag.
+- More hardware and additional complexity

 What if a database server goes offline?
 - Slave failiure: